euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

 All known DNS codes (at least to the  knowledge of the author) running on supercomputers are implemented in low-level languages like Fortran or C/C++.
 These  languages are known for excellent performance in heavy duty number crunching algorithms, which goes a long way to explain the popularity.
 Python, on the other hand, is a scripting language known for being very convenient to work with, but as a research tool more aimed at post-processing, visualization or fast prototyping than high performance computing.
 However, a lesser known fact is that Python is very convenient to program also with MPI, and that as long as number crunching is performed using vectorized expressions, a code may run on thousands of processors at speeds closing in on the optimal low-level codes.

-The purpose of this work is to describe a ~100 line pseudo-spectral DNS solver developed from scratch in Python, using nothing more than numpy and mpi4py, possibly optimized with pyfftw and Cython.
+The purpose of this work is to describe a ~100 line pseudo-spectral DNS solver developed from scratch in Python, using nothing more than NumPy and MPI for Python (mpi4py), possibly optimized with pyFFTW and Cython.
 It is important to stress that the entire solver is written in Python, this in not simply a wrapper of a low-level number cruncher.
 The mesh is created and decomposed in Python and MPI communications are implemented using mpi4py.
 Two popular strategies, *slab* and *pencil*, for MPI communications of the three-dimensional Fast Fourier Transform (FFT), required by the pseudo-spectral method, will be described.

 In this short paper we will first describe the Fourier transformed Navier Stokes equations that are solved for a triply periodic domain.
 We will then give a brief description of the implementation and show the results of performance tests conducted on a BlueGene/P supercomputer at the KAUST supercomputing laboratory.
 The performance of the pure Python solver, as well as a version optimized with Cython, is compared to a pure C++ implementation.